mainej/schema-voyager/README.md

 See the documentation for `schema-voyager.ingest.datomic` for more inference options.

-These inference tools may help kick start your supplemental properties, but they are imperfect.
+> **WARNING** These inference tools may help kick start your supplemental properties, but they are imperfect.

-**WARNING** Inferences can be slow and expensive.
+Inferences can be slow and expensive.
 Avoid running them on a query group that is serving critical traffic.

-Because of this caveat, and because often you will need domain knowledge to identify missing references or to audit deprecations, it is preferable to avoid inference by maintaining [references](#dbschemareferences) and [deprecations](#dbschemadeprecated) in a file by hand.
+> Because of this caveat, and because often you will need domain knowledge to identify missing references or to audit deprecations, it's preferable to avoid inference by maintaining [references](#dbschemareferences) and [deprecations](#dbschemadeprecated) in a file by hand.

 #### Join sources